MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 # [PowerShell](#tab/powershell)

-PowerShell allows you to create variables with or without spaces surrounding the `=` sign, so `rgName="msdocs-tutorial-rg-00000000"` and `rgName = "msdocs-tutorial-rg-00000000"` are both correct.
+PowerShell allows you to create variables with or without spaces surrounding the equal (`=`) sign, so `rgName="msdocs-tutorial-rg-00000000"` and `rgName = "msdocs-tutorial-rg-00000000"` are both correct.
 However, in PowerShell, you must use quotes around the variable value.

 ```azurecli-interactive
 rgName="<msdocs-tutorial-rg-00000000>"